 “Nope, have you?”
 I directed the question straight back at her.

-She winced her eyes, in apology.
-“Yeah, of course I have.
+She winced her eyes in an apologetic grimace.
+“Yeah, of course, I have.
 It wasn’t me with the human mom and the forest phobia.”

 I rolled my eyes at her comment.
 “Well, duh!
 You still could’ve told me.
 We used to tell each other everything, and I thought I could trust you to always be straight with me.”